waugustus/CarpetFuzz/README.md

 ## Installation ##

-For easy installation, we offer a ready-to-use Docker image for download, or you can compile the image yourself using the Dockerfile we provide.
+For easy installation, we offer a ready-to-use Docker image for download,

 ```
 sudo docker pull 4ugustus/carpetfuzz